StableCrimson/cd-dat-utils/README.md

 }
 ```

 - `structure` - Required.
 The serialized structure of the file.
-This is automatically written when the file is unpacked.
+This is automatically written when a file is unpacked for the first time.

 - `file_names` - Optional.
 A map of file hashes to their respective names.
 Used for naming files during unpacking, and reading files during repacking.
 Files without name mappings will be named `<file_hash>.bin`.

 - `unmapped_data` - Optional.
 Stores the byte offset and size of any non-padding data that is not considered a file.
-Required for a perfect match.
+Not needed to package the file but required for a perfect match.
 Will be written to `UNMAPPED_DATA.bin` in the output directory.

 ---